 Hormonal effects of mint

 Mint has been found to have hormonal effects at levels of consumption achievable by regularly drinking mint tea.
 Mint is thought to reduce libido according to some folk medicine traditions.
 Peppermint and spearmint have been found in several studies to have antiandrogenic effects in rats.
-For example, one study found that peppermint tea caused total testosterone levels to decrease in male rats and damaged testicular tissue at high doses.
+For example, one study found that peppermint tea caused total testosterone levels to decline in male rats and to damage testicular tissue at high doses.

 Mint during breast cancer treatment

-Various mint extracts have been shown to protect against radiation-induced damage in mouse liver, brain, bone marrow and testicles.
-This means that mint could potentially protect breast cancer cells from radiation treatment.
-Some radioprotective foods have been shown not to interfere with the cytotoxic effects of radiotherapy against tumor cells.
+Mint extracts have been shown to protect against radiation-induced damage in various types of mouse cells.
+This implies that mint also could potentially protect breast cancer cells from radiation treatment.
+However, some radioprotective foods have been shown not to interfere with the cytotoxic effects of radiotherapy against tumor cells.
 For example, turmeric has been demonstrated to be radioprotective while at the same time increasing the effectiveness of radiotherapy.
-However, no studies have been conducted concerning mint's effects during radiotherapy using animal models of breast cancer.
+No animal studies have been conducted concerning mint's effects during radiotherapy, so whether mint potentiates or interferes with radiation treatment is unclear.

 Mint essential oil has been shown to interact with the cytochrome P450 3A4 (CYP3A4) enzyme (which oxidizes certain toxins and drugs in order to eliminate them from the body), indicating that it could interfere with tamoxifen treatment.
 Therefore, mint and mint tea should be limited during such treatment.